hopkira/k9/README.md

 # K9 Robot Dog Software
 ## Featuring come, heel, chess playing and real time in character conversation.

 Core repository for the 2022 version of the K9 robot dog software.
-Designed to run on a 2GB Raspberry Pi 4.
+Designed to run on a 2GB or larger Raspberry Pi 4.

-Major update to K9 in preparation for moving to ROS2.
-Splits major programs down into smaller modules with Redis and MQTT acting as the integration point of the robot state (Redis acting as a shared black board and MQTT being used to provide pub/sub between modules).
+This repository contains a major update to K9 in preparation for moving the code base to ROS2.
+It has split major programs down into smaller modules with Redis and MQTT acting as the integration point of the robot state (Redis acting as a shared black board and MQTT being used to provide pub/sub between modules).

 ## Starting and stopping
 The various python programs that make up K9's run time can be started with
 ```console
 ./k9.sh
 ```
-The script assumes you have Python virtual environments installed.
+The script assumes you have Python virtual environments installed and have created a virtual environment called depthAI in line with the OAK-D installation instructions.

 These programs can be stopped using:
 ```console